maxitect/blog/src/posts/2025-05-31_BeyondSoloAI.md

 The results exceeded expectations: **90% of participants found the content relevant**, **65% felt very well supported**, and **every team completed functional Kanban applications with persistent storage**.
 More importantly, the structured team coordination revealed a powerful innovation that points toward scalable solutions for larger development teams.

-## From Individual AI to Team Coordination
+## From individual AI to team coordination

 Participants formed pairs (with one group of 3) and the day followed a deliberate progression designed to surface coordination challenges: